 Section~\ref{subsec::bm_sle} will add more detail to the explanation, provided in Section~\ref{subsec::matingsandloops}, of the fact that cutting an appropriate quantum wedge with a counterflow line produces a L\'evy tree of quantum disks.
 We will see that this tree can be constructed from a totally asymmetric $\tfrac{\kappa'}{4}$-stable process.
 (The exponent $\tfrac{\kappa'}{4}$ was mentioned but not derived in Section~\ref{subsec::matingsandloops}.)
 This will imply that the lengths of the left and right boundaries of $\eta'$ evolve as independent totally asymmetric $\tfrac{\kappa'}{4}$-stable processes.
 We will use this machinery to prove several of our main results about gluings of forested wedges: namely, Theorems~\ref{thm::gluingtwoforestedlines}--\ref{thm::quantum_natural_zip_unzip_rough_statement}.

-As mentioned in Section~\ref{subsec::duality}, forested wedges (along with the closely related trees of quantum spheres constructed there) correspond to the ``dual quantum gravity'' surfaces that have been constructed non-rigorously in the physics literature.
-Section~\ref{subsec::kpz_duality} will explain how these objects are related to certain random atomic measures that have been mathematically constructed elsewhere (see \cite{bjrv2013super_critical}, as well related work in \cite{ds2009qg_prl,2008ExactMethodsBD}).
+As mentioned above, forested wedges (along with the closely related trees of quantum spheres constructed there) correspond to the ``dual quantum gravity'' surfaces that have been constructed non-rigorously in the physics literature.
+Section~\ref{subsec::kpz_duality} will explain how these objects are related to certain random atomic measures that have been mathematically constructed elsewhere (see \cite{bjrv2013super_critical}, as well as related work in \cite{ds2009qg_prl,2008ExactMethodsBD}).